Overview

 Design and Tuning Transition Points

-Moving from plain wire to wound strings, as well as transitioning from the long bridge to the bass bridge, presents challenges for both designers and tuners.
-Scaling issues can become even more problematic when compounded by errors occurring at partial change points.
+There are also significant challenges associated with the transition points in piano design and manufacture.
+Moving from plain wire to wound strings, and transitioning from the long bridge to the bass bridge, present unique difficulties for designers and tuners alike.
+Scaling issues can become even more pronounced when combined with errors at partial change points, further complicating the tuning process.

 Software Approaches to Scaling Issues